jt5301/jt5301/README.md

 ### Hey 👋 !

 Thank you for checking out my Github page.
-I have a website set up as well where it's a little easier to look at a glance at some of the projects that I've been working on.
+I have a page set up as well where it's a little easier to look at a glance at some of the projects that I've been working on.
 You can find that [here](https://jt5301.github.io/).

 Thank you again for stopping by!
 It'd be great to meet you and say hello 🌱
 <!--